MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/receivables-how-reconcile-payments-cannot-apply-auto.md

 To reconcile such payments, you can choose the **Transfer Difference to Account** button and then specify to which account the amount in the **Difference** field will be posted when you post the payment reconciliation journal.

 > [!TIP]
 >   Similar functionality exists to set up automatic reconciliation of recurring payments that cannot be applied to related open customer, vendor, or bank account ledger entries.
-For more information, see [How to: Map Text on Recurring Payments to Accounts for Automatic Reconciliation](receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md).
+For more information, see [Map Text on Recurring Payments to Accounts for Automatic Reconciliation](receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md).

 ## <a name="to-reconcile-payments-that-cannot-be-applied"></a>To reconcile payments that cannot be applied
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Reconciliation Journals**, and then choose the related link.
 2. Open a payment reconciliation journal.
-For more information, see [How to: Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
+For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
 3. Choose the **Transfer Difference to Account**.
 The **Transfer Difference to Account** window opens.
 4. In the **Account Type** field, specify if the type of account that the payment amount will be posted to.
 5. In the **Account No.** field, specify the account that the payment amount will be posted to.